JdoubleG/subl-Windows-Bash/README.md

 ## Description:
-This is a bash script that allows a user of the [Linux Subsystem for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/about) to launch [Sublime Text](https://www.sublimetext.com) from their Linux Bash command line and pass in filename arguments for Sublime Text to handle.
+This is a bash script that allows a user of the [Windows Subsytem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about) to launch [Sublime Text](https://www.sublimetext.com) from their Linux Bash command line and pass in filename arguments for Sublime Text to handle.